beeckcenter/softwarecollaborative.org/cooperatives/activitysim.md

 >
 >ActivitySim is administered by the Association of Metropolitan Planning Organizations Research Foundation, a Federal 501(c)(3) organization.

-They have two sotware projects: [ActivitySim](https://github.com/ActivitySim/activitysim) and [PopulationSim](https://github.com/ActivitySim/populationsim).
+They have two software projects: [ActivitySim](https://github.com/ActivitySim/activitysim) and [PopulationSim](https://github.com/ActivitySim/populationsim).